influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/query_language/continuous_queries_config.md

 In the default settings, InfluxDB generates batches for a CQ as often as  `10` times per the `GROUP BY time()` interval.
 However, it will not generate batches more often than every two minutes, regardless of the value of `GROUP BY  time()` divided by 10.

-For example, if the CQ has a `30m` `GROUP BY time()` interval, then `compute-runs-per-interval` sets a maximum batch frequency of `3m`, since `30m` / 10 = `3m`.
+For example, if the CQ has a `GROUP BY time(30m)` interval, then `compute-runs-per-interval` sets a maximum batch frequency of `3m`, since `30m` / 10 = `3m`.
 This is less frequent than the maximum frequency of `2m`, as set by `compute-no-more-than`, so the system generates a batch of that CQ every `3m`.

-If the CQ has a `30s` `GROUP BY time()` interval, then `compute-runs-per-interval` sets a maximum batch frequency of `3s`, since `30s` / 10 = `3s`.
+If the CQ has a `GROUP BY time(30s)` interval, then `compute-runs-per-interval` sets a maximum batch frequency of `3s`, since `30s` / 10 = `3s`.
 However, `compute-no-more-than` takes precedence and thus the system generates batches every `2m`.

 ### Number of queries per batch
 InfluxDB uses `recompute-previous-n` and `recompute-no-older-than` to determine the number queries generated per batch for a CQ.
 All batches include at least one generated query with the time range that spans `now()`.
 The maximum number of additional queries with time ranges that span intervals prior to `now()` is determined by `recompute-previous-n`.
 Therefore `recompute-previous-n` + 1 is the maximum number of queries per batch. `recompute-no-older-than` puts a limit on the age of the previous query interval, such that the upper boundary  of each generated query must be greater than `now()` - `recompute-no-older-than`. `recompute-no-older-than` takes precedence over `recompute-previous-n`.

 In the default settings, InfluxDB generates at most three queries per batch: one spanning `now()` and up to two queries spanning older time intervals, as set by `recompute-previous-n`.
 In addition, the upper boundary of the query time range for each generated query must be less than `10m` in the past.

-For example, if the CQ has a `30s` `GROUP BY time()` interval, then InfluxDB generates three queries for each batch.
-However, if the CQ has a `30m` `GROUP BY time` interval, then InfluxDB generates only one or two queries for a given batch, since the third query would have an upper boundary at least `30m` in the past, which exceeds the `recompute-no-older-than` setting.
+For example, if the CQ has a `GROUP BY time(30s)` interval, then InfluxDB generates three queries for each batch.
+However, if the CQ has a `GROUP BY time(30m)` interval, then InfluxDB generates only one or two queries for a given batch, since the third query would have an upper boundary at least `30m` in the past, which exceeds the `recompute-no-older-than` setting.

 Depending on your CQ's `GROUP BY time()` interval you may want to make changes to the default configuration settings.
 The next sections present example CQs and discuss how they work with the configuration options: